WHP HOME PAGE

 Environment and History welcomes the use of appropriate maps, graphics, and photographs.
 Authors should consult with the publisher about the suitability of illustrations for reproduction.
 If graphic material, including maps or photographs, is taken from a source protected by copyright, the author is responsible for securing permission from the copyright holder for its use.

 The editors reserve the right to make alterations which do not involve any change of meaning.
 Contributors are expected to assign copyright to the publisher; though they remain free to use material in subsequent publications written or edited by themselves, provided Environment and History is acknowledged as the original place of publication.
-Contributors will be sent a complimentary e-copy of the journal, as well as a pdf file of their article, from which they are free to print as many further copies as they require.
+Contributors will be sent a complimentary e-copy of the journal, as well as a pdf file of their article which can be used to make as many further copies as they require.

 Please use our online submission system to upload and track the progress of your submission.
 For queries regarding submissions, please contact the Editor, Karen Jones, School of History, Rutherford College, University of Kent, Canterbury, Kent, CT2 7NX, UK.